 Between £5,000 and £49,999 (low value)

-- At least 4 written quotations will be sought from suppliers.
+- A number of written quotations will be sought from suppliers.

 - Where appropriate, requirements will be advertised on our website, Bluelight e-tendering system and Contracts Finder.